 Historically the financial case for novated leases has been a ‘grey’ area.
 In general, the following rule of thumb applies:

 Novated leases generally make more financial sense the higher running costs and your level of income, which increases the amount of income tax that can be offset.

 There are many instances where you would be financially worse off on a novated lease compared to an outright purchase.

-With the abolishment of FBT for EVs, the financial case will most certainly be in favour of a novated lease compared to other financing options (we recommend you seek advice from a qualified accountant before you make this decision).
+With the FBT exemption for electric vehicles, the financial case will most certainly be in favour of a novated lease compared to other financing options.
 It will no longer be a matter of ‘if’ there will be savings but ‘how much’ those savings will be.

 Jane works in Business Development for a New South Wales (NSW) based company.

 - Earns $100,000 gross income per annum